-We take reports of harassment, bigotry, and boundary crossing very seriously.
-We prioritize the safety of our dancers, regardless of gender, age, race, sexual orientation, physical ability, class, or religion.
+We take reports of harassment, bigotry, unsafe dancing, and boundary crossing very seriously.
+We prioritize the safety of our dancers, regardless of gender, age, race, sexual orientation, ability, body size, class, religion (or lack thereof).
 We expect safe, respectful, and kind behavior from all of our attendees.

 Bailonga has announcements for upcoming dance events midway through the night.
 By default, Bailonga makes an announcement if the upcoming event is related to Bailonga, if it is related to Kella (who makes the announcements) or if a fellow dancer has requested an announcement be made.